haldai/LASIN/README.md

 ## Remark

-__We are optimising and tidying up the code, the configuration and parameter meanings will be added to this README file after the cleanup.
-Sorry about the inconvenience!__
+We are optimising and tidying up the code, instructions about configuration and parameter settings will be added to this README file after the cleanup.
+Sorry about the inconvenience!

 # Reference
 - W.-Z. Dai and Z.-H. Zhou.
 Combining logic abduction and statistical induction: Discovering written primitives with human knowledge.
 In: Proceedings of the 31st AAAI Conference on Artificial Intelligence (AAAI'17), San Francisco, CA, 2017, pp.4392-4398.